fingo/spata/readme.md

 Please note however, that Cats Effect `IO` is the only effect implementation used for testing and documentation purposes.

-Like in case of any other FS2 processing, spata consumes only as much of the source stream as required, give or take chunk size.
+Like in case of any other FS2 processing, spata consumes only as much of the source stream as required, give or take a chunk size.

 Field and record delimiters are required to be single characters.
 There are however no other assumptions about them - particularly the record delimiter does not have to be a line break